pttn27/portfolio/pages/designs.md

 **Why:** As part of the #DailyUI Challenge, this was challenge 004 of 100 to create a calculator

 **How:** Figma

 ---
 ![Varous app icons](../assets/DailyUI/DailyUI005_AppIcon.png)

 **What:** App icons for *Serviceberry* (one of my projects, view it [here](https://pttn27.github.io/portfolio/projects/serviceberry-project)).

-**Why:** As part of the #DailyUI Challenge, this was challenge 005 of 100 to create an app icon.
+**Why:** As part of the #DailyUI Challenge, this was challenge 005 of 100 to create an app icon

 **How:** Figma